data-driven-forms/react-forms/packages/react-renderer-demo/src/doc-components/examples-texts/pf4/wizard.md

 ## How to do substeps

-Field in Wizard fields should contain `substepOf` <`string`> which is title of the primary step.
+Field in Wizard fields should contain `substepOf` &#60;`string`&#62; which is title of the primary step.
 Steps with the same substepOf are grouped together by the title of primary step.

 Example